brucou/cycle-state-machine-demo/README.md

 exhaust the paths between initial state and terminal state, and that even with excluding n-loops.

-We finally selected only 4 tests from the **All path coverage** set, for a total of around 50/26 transitions taken (some transitions are taken several twice, all transitions are taken at least once):
+We finally selected only 4 tests from the **All path coverage** set, for a total of around 50/26 transitions taken (some transitions are taken twice, all transitions are taken at least once):

 ```javascript